2016 Aragon motorcycle Grand Prix

 The 2016 Aragon motorcycle Grand Prix was the fourteenth round of the 2016 MotoGP season.
-It was held at the Ciudad del Motor de Aragón in Alcañiz on 25 September 2016.
+It was held at the MotorLand Aragón in Alcañiz on 25 September 2016.

 Classification

 MotoGP

 Andrea Iannone was replaced by Michele Pirro after the first practice session.

 Jack Miller, who had withdrawn from Misano, was kept out of this round.
 Nicky Hayden rode for Marc VDS in Miller's place.